 Product Gym: When did you first hear about Product Management and what made you decide to pursue it?

-Andrew Jaico: I started my career in management consulting that specialized in the public sector.
+Andrew: I started my career in management consulting that specialized in the public sector.
 I was an English major in college and had some experience in special education, so I didn’t have a typical background for business.
-There was special education software that they needed a business analyst for, and so I ended up applying for that job and getting the role.
+There was special education software that they needed a business analyst for, so I ended up applying for that job and getting the role.
 That role got me started in working on products.

 At the same time, my brother was a Product Manager for a small startup, and I started to see Product Management as a career alternative option from being a business analyst.
 I became a Product Manager at another consulting firm, where I did a lot of requirement gathering with clients and understanding their needs.
 Pretty much from management consulting, I started to get an idea of what Product Management was.